-Note 21: Related Party Transactions
+Note 22: Related Party Transactions

 Pursuant to his employment agreements dated November 16, 2018 and November 16, 2020, Mr. Heyward is entitled to an Executive Producer fee of \$12,500 per half hour episode for each episode he provides services as an executive producer.
-The third identified series under this employment agreement is Stan Lee's Superhero Kindergarten.
-During the six months ended June 30, 2021, 11 half hours were delivered.
-Accordingly, Mr. Heyward is owed \$137,500 which is included in Due to Related Party on the Company's condensed consolidated Balance Sheet.
+The fourth identified series under this employment agreement is Stan Lee's Superhero Kindergarten.
+Accordingly, Mr. Heyward is owed \$175,000 which is included in Due to Related Party on the Company's condensed consolidated balance sheet.

 On July 21, 2020, the Company entered into a merchandising and licensing agreement with Andy Heyward Animation Art ("AHAA"), whose principal is Andy Heyward, the Company's Chief Executive Officer.
 The Company entered into a customary merchandise license agreement with AHAA for the use of characters and logos related to Warren Buffett's Secret Millionaires Club and Stan Lee's Mighty 7 in connection with certain products to be sold by AHAA.
 The terms and conditions of such license are customary within the industry, and the Company earns an arm-length industry standard royalty on all sales made by AHAA utilizing the licensed content.
-During the three and six months ended June 30, 2021, the Company earned \$0 in royalties from this agreement.
+During the three and nine months ended September 30, 2021, the Company earned \$0 in royalties from this agreement.

-As of June 30, 2021, Mr. Heyward is owed \$1,506 for reimbursable expenses which are included in Due to Related Party on the condensed consolidated Balance Sheet.
+As of September 30, 2021, Mr. Heyward was awarded \$55,000 as a quarterly bonus and is owed \$931 for reimbursable expenses which are included in Due to Related Party on the condensed consolidated balance sheet.